ArcticTech/arctictech.github.io/_posts/AWS/Lambda/SNS/23-07-29-SNS-to-Chime-Slack-Teams.md

 6. Click Test to test the function.
 If successful you should receive a notification in Chime.

 ### Subscribe Lambda to SNS Topic
-Next we need to subscribe our Lambda to our SNS topic.
+Next, we need to subscribe our Lambda to our SNS topic.
 You must have an SNS topic you want to subscribe to already created.
-We will subscibe our lambda function to the AWS_Billing_Topics that we created in the Setup CloudWatch Billing Alarm Guide.
+We will subscribe our lambda function to the AWS_Billing_Topics that we created in the Setup CloudWatch Billing Alarm Guide.

 1. In the lambda function click Add Trigger and configure the following and click Add:
 ```